Nikersify/fig-compiler/readme.md

 For development pleasure, this module includes a simple connect middleware function, compatible with [express](https://expressjs.com/).
 Used akin to `express.static` middleware, point it to the directory you store your fig components in, the middleware should compile the component on the fly (without caching) and serve it to the client.

-Not to be used in production.
+:warning: Not meant to be used in production.

 ### example